More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Frequently Asked Questions

 GPX (GPS Exchange Format) is an open XML schema published in 2002 by Topografix for sharing GPS data between devices and applications.
-A GPX file contains waypoints (named points), routes (ordered lists of waypoints), and tracks (recorded paths with timestamps, elevations, and optional speed/heart-rate extensions).
-This tool loads any GPX 1.1 file, renders the tracks on a Leaflet map, and lets you inspect, trim, split, merge, and re-export them.
+A GPX file contains waypoints (named points), routes (ordered lists of waypoints), and tracks (recorded paths with timestamps and elevations).
+This tool loads any GPX 1.0 or 1.1 file, renders the tracks on a Leaflet map, draws an interactive distance-versus-elevation profile, and reports total distance, duration, and per-segment elevation gain and loss.
 All processing happens client-side in the browser, so your private location data never leaves your device.
-The tool is widely used by hikers, runners, cyclists, and surveyors.
+It is widely used by hikers, runners, cyclists, and surveyors who want to inspect a route before committing to it.

 GPX always stores coordinates in WGS84 longitude-latitude (EPSG:4326), the same CRS used by GPS satellites and required by the GPX specification.
 Latitude and longitude are decimal degrees with at least seven decimal places of precision (roughly 1 cm at the equator).
 Elevation, when present, is in metres above the WGS84 ellipsoid, although some devices misreport this as height above mean sea level.
 If you need projected coordinates for area or distance calculations, use a separate converter to reproject to UTM (one of EPSG:32601 to 32660) or your local national grid; this tool will accept reprojected data for editing then export back to WGS84.